18520339/uts-funda-da/README.md

 3️⃣ Based on the above summary statistics, conduct a more in-depth attribute analysis by applying proper visualizations for the corresponding statistics:
 - Give convincing explanation for your choice of attributes to work with or visualize.
-- Next, analyze the Frequency distributions with *pie*/*bar* charts.
+- Next, analyze the frequency distributions with *pie*/*bar* charts.
 - Finally, analyze any **outliers** with *boxplots*.

 4️⃣ Explore multiple attributes' relationships of the dataset and include explanations of what has been identified:
-- Analyze noticeable distributions and relationships from the [pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
+- Analyze noticeable distributions and relationships from the [`pairplot`](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
 - Analyze all noticeable values from the **correlation matrix**, from the strongest to weakest.
 - Identify **interesting** and potential attributes, and specific values of those attributes.